ElliotLuque/image-uploader/README.md

 ![use-gif]

+# 🔎 Overview

+## 🛠 Built with

-# Challenge
+# 🏆 Challenge

  Create an Image Uploader application.
 Use any front-end libraries of your choice.
 Create your API.
 Don’t look at the existing solution.
 Fulfill user stories below:

-- User story: I can drag and drop an image to upload it
+ ✔ I can drag and drop an image to upload it

-- User story: I can choose to select an image from my folder
+ ✔ I can choose to select an image from my folder

-- User story: I can see a loader when uploading
+ ✔ I can see a loader when uploading

-- User story: When the image is uploaded, I can see the image and copy it
+ ✔ When the image is uploaded, I can see the image and copy it

-- User story: I can choose to copy to the clipboard
+ ✔ I can choose to copy to the clipboard

+# 📘 License

+Image Uploader is released under the under terms of the

 [use-gif]: https://user-images.githubusercontent.com/72250839/187991907-93d79e66-648b-4f83-8678-d20e71f95843.gif
 [build-badge]: https://img.shields.io/github/workflow/status/ElliotLuque/image-uploader/CI